luigimorel/devc-docker-demo/README.md

 This repo contains a demo project and slides for my Facebook Developer Circles, Kampala talk about **Getting started with Docker**.

-You can find the slides here: (Slides' link)[https://luigimorel.me/blog]

 ### Installation